 » Applications which are built using various programming languages including C, C++, .NET (Windows systems only), COBOL, Java and JMS.

 » Applications running within application servers that are certified as having passed the JEE 7 Compatibility Test Suite can use the WebSphere MQ resource adapter provided in the SupportPac.
 For more information see WebSphere MQ resource adapter v8.0 statement of support

 Note: An application running on an IBM MQ client can connect to more than one queue manager concurrently, or use a queue manager name with an asterisk (*) on an MQCONN or MQCONNX call.
 The application will have to be changed if you want to link to the queue manager libraries instead of the client libraries, because this function is not available.

 RELATED MESSAGE SERVICE CLIENTS

 The IBM Message Service Client offers C/C++ users an Application Programming Interface (API) that is consistent with the Java Message Service (JMS) API.
 Applications created using this client can be used to exchange messages between other XMS applications, JMS applications, or native WebSphere MQ applications.

-Please click here for more information and download on:
+Please click here for more information and to download the SupportPac:

 IBM Message Service Client for C/C++ (SupportPac IA94)

 Skill Level Required

 Users should be familiar with the IBM WebSphere MQ product family in general and have particular skills on the platform for which this client is intended.